DixonM1100001/dunnhumby-Task/README.md

 1) GET api/products \
 This API endpoint allows the user to see all of the products in their database.
 The endpoint does not take any Parameters and will deliver a 200 reponse for success.
-The Response scehma will look like the following example value of the Product Schema in an array
+The Response scehma will look like the following example value of the Product Schema in an array:
 ```shell
 [
   {